wise-monk123/Reinforcement-Learning-Gomoku/README.md

 ```
 You may modify human_play.py to try different provided models or the pure MCTS.

-To train the AI model from scratch, with Theano and Lasagne, directly run:
+To train the AI model from scratch run:
 ```
 python train.py
 ```